stevevillardi/Logic.Monitor/README.md

 New-LMAPIToken -Username jdoe@example.com -Note "Used for K8s"
 ```

-**Note:** Using the Name parameter to target a resource during a Set/Remove command will perform an initial get request for you automatically to retreive the required id.
+**Note:** Using the -Name parameter to target a resource during a Set/Remove command will perform an initial get request for you automatically to retreive the required id.
 When performing a large amount of changes using id is the prefered method to avoid excesive lookups and avoid any potential API throttling.

 # Additional Code Examples and Documentation